R. Wayne Scott, JP

 During his years growing up in Warwick, Wayne faced and overcame the trials that many of our youth encounter today.
 Consequently he has a natural affinity for the youth of Bermuda particularly as it relates to leveraging sports and education in their daily lives.
 He has always asserted that a strong community is tied to generating productive citizens and demonstrating to the “wall sitters” that opportunities await those who choose a different route in life.

 The descendant of a long line of politicians, Wayne grew up on Spice Hill Road near Warwick Holiness Church and attended the Bermuda Institute before leaving for college in Massachusetts.
 There he obtained a BS in Computer Science and then went on to earn an MA in Finance and Management from Webster University.
-He now lives on Ord Road and is the General Manager of DHL Bermuda.

 An avid cyclist who has represented Bermuda at the national level, Wayne spends a considerable amount of time helping seniors with everything from completing government paperwork, to erecting traffic mirrors so that residents can avoid accidents.
 He's not afraid to roll up his sleeves whether it's writing letters, attending PTA meetings or meeting with Community Beat Officers.
 Wayne knows how to get results.